willgee9531/sql_powerBI_project/README.md

 - **Educators/Trainers:** Tailor curriculum to emphasize the most in-demand skills for remote Data Analyst positions.

 **Note:**
-- The query only considers jobs with the exact title "Data Analyst" and remote work, so it may miss related roles (e.g., "Senior Data Analyst", "Data Analytics Specialist") or hybrid jobs.
-- To broaden the analysis, consider using `LIKE '%Data Analyst%'` for job titles or including hybrid/onsite roles for comparison.
+- To broaden the analysis, consider including hybrid/onsite roles for comparison.

 **SQL Query:**
 ````sql